The Strand Arcade: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The light and airy feeling was considered remarkable in contrast to Rowe's heavier designs in the context of the Sydney Victorian arcades.

 The Strand retains this aesthetic quality through the ornamental lacework panels, fluted columns and natural light.
 The Strand Arcade was considered the finest of the Victorian arcades in Sydney at the time of construction and still retains a reputation for good design.
 The balustrades, brackets and roof construction showed great skill and workmanship.
 Much attention was given to detail: light fittings were designed by the architect, even the sanitary appliances were given much attention.

 The Strand Arcade is a fine example of the work of J. B. Spencer & Fairfax 1891–2.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Strand Arcade has been promoted as a tourist visit since its construction.
 It is valued by Sydneysiders and visitors as a beautiful arcade with high quality shops.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The Strand was the longest of the Victorian arcades.
 The lighting for the concourse consisted of chandeliers, suspended from the crown of roof trusses, and each containing fifty gas and fifty electric lamps.
 The glass roof panels were tinted to filter the light for the upper storey photographic studios.
 The conservation work undertaken in the late 20th century can provide physical evidence of heritage building conservation philosophy and practice of the time.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Strand was the finest, longest and is now the only surviving intact Victorian arcade in Sydney.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 One of five Victorian arcades in Sydney built to provide a pedestrian precinct and to protect goods and pedestrians from weather.
 The conservation works following fires in 1976 and 1980 are representative of conservation practice of the period.

 In popular culture

 Part of the video for singer David Bowie's 1983 single "Let's Dance", took place in The Strand Arcade.

+The TV series JAG in the two-part episode "Boomerang" features a scene where the main character, Harmon Rabb Jr., visits a shop to obtain the robe, wig, and other items needed to appear in an Australian courtroom.